Efficient Compilation for Shuttling Trapped-Ion Machines via the Position Graph Architectural Abstraction: Position Graph Compilation

+Both algorithms proceed with their heuristic sweep similarly to SABRE and PAM.
+Algorithm~\ref{alg:SHAPER} lists the pseudocode steps for SHAW/SHAPER's main loop.
+The algorithms continue until the front layer $F$ is empty.
+The first step of the main loop is to gather any executable blocks in $F$ and move them to the mapped circuit.
+A block in $F$ is executable if all of its qubits are currently mapped to positions that lie on a connected component composed entirely of executable edges.
+For TI systems, this would imply that all of the block's qubits are currently in the same trap.
+SHAPER will additionally select a permutation, $\pi$, and associated synthesized circuit for the block, which updates the qubit mapping and becomes the block in the mapped circuit.
+SHAPER selects permutations using the same heuristic as in PAM~\cite{liu2023tackling}.

-The scoring of the shuttling operation or move is different and more complex than that of the SWAP-based one, as the qubits must be near each other and in the same trap.
-Therefore, we propose the cost of shuttling in equation \ref{eq:H} which contains two parts, namely, $\mathcal{F}$ for the blocks in the front layer and $\mathcal{E}$ for the blocks in the extending set.
-This gives us a better look-ahead ability (can be adjusted with weight $W_{E}$).
-In both formulations of $\mathcal{F}$ and $\mathcal{E}$, the first term indicates the maximum distance w.r.t to position graph between all pairs of qubits from the block $B$.
-Here we decide to use the maximum pairwise distance to not make the optimization landscape rougher.
-As an example, if considering the sum of all pairwise distances, if most qubits are near each other and there exists a faraway qubit, the optimization landscape becomes plateaus in most of the directions.
-For the second term in the formulation, we take the sum of all qubit positions to its nearest executable trap to ensure there exists a penalty term to force the qubits to move to the executable traps.
+If there are no executable blocks in $F$ currently, shuttling instructions must be inserted to transition the position graph to a state with executable blocks.
+Given the current state, the next transition is selected by assigning a heuristic score to candidate states.
+While a heuristic is used in SABRE and PAM to choose the placement of the next swap instruction, this heuristic must be significantly adapted and is the main novelty in these algorithms.
+Equation~\ref{eq:H} provides the heuristic as two terms: $F$ for the contribution from the front layer and $E$ for the contribution from the extended set.
+The extended set provides look-ahead capabilities to the mapping algorithms and can have its effect adjusted by the weight $W_E$.
+In both formulations, $F$ and $E$, the first term in the summation indicates the maximum distance between all pairs of qubits from block B. Here, we use the maximum pairwise distance, $\max_{q_i, q_j \in B} D$, to ensure that the furthest qubit is always moving first.
+This property is valuable in position graphs, especially in TI systems.
+For example, if considering the sum of all pairwise distances, $\sum_{q_i,q_j \in B} D$, and most qubits are near each other with one faraway, the optimization landscape may become plateaus in most directions.
+For the second term, we take the sum of all qubit positions to their nearest executable position to ensure movement to executable positions.